David Polak

 Index comparisons:

-The eight Capital Group equity-focused ETFs and their primary benchmarks in the results are as follows: CGBL Capital Group Core Balanced ETF (60%/40% S&P 500 Index/Bloomberg U.S. Aggregate Index); CGDG Capital Group Dividend Growers ETF, CGGO Capital Group Growth Equity ETF (MSCI All Country World Index); CGIE Capital Group International Equity ETF (MSCI EAFE [Europe, Australasia, Far East] Index); CGUS Capital Group Core Equity ETFCGGR Capital Group Growth ETFCGDV Capital Group Dividend Value ETF (S&P 500 Index); CGXU Capital Group International Focus Equity ETF (MSCI All Country World ex USA Index).
+The 10 Capital Group equity-focused ETFs and their primary benchmarks in the results are as follows: CGGO Capital Group Growth Equity ETF, CGNG Capital Group New Geography Equity ETF (MSCI All Country World Index); CGIE Capital Group International Equity ETF (MSCI EAFE [Europe, Australasia, Far East] Index); CGUS Capital Group Core Equity ETF, CGGR Capital Group Growth ETF, CGDV Capital Group Dividend Value ETF, CGCV Capital Group Conservative Equity ETF (S&P 500 Index); CGXU Capital Group International Focus Equity ETF, CGIC Capital Group International Core Equity ETF (MSCI All Country World ex USA Index); CGGE Capital Group Global Equity ETF (MSCI World Index).

 Figures shown are past results and are not predictive of results in future periods.
 Current and future results may be lower or higher than those shown.
 Investing for short periods makes losses more likely.
 Prices and returns will vary, so investors may lose money.
 View mutual fund expense ratios and returns.
 View ETF expense ratios and returns.